Scottish Living History

 42nd Royal Highlander Regiment

 The 42nd Royal Highlander Regiment can be visited throughout the day in their encampment near Stage 2.
-They will also demonstrate the assembly and wearing of the Great Kilt / Feileadh Mòr at the Heritage Stage.
+They will also demonstrate the assembly and wearing of the Great Kilt / Feileadh Mòr at the Heritage Stage at 9:30 and 2:30 -- and new this year, a talk on ""18th Century Medicine".
+Outlander fans - -this one's for you!

 Realms of History

 Realms of History is a volunteer organization whose purpose is to reproduce and re-enact Medieval and Renaissance European history between the years of 1066, the Battle of Hastings; and 1651, the end of the English Civil War.
 We embrace personas from all Western Europe as well as other geographical areas presenting a significant contribution and presence in this period of history.
-It is our goal to bring forth living history to our communities; providing an atmosphere from which we can live and explore the period most romantically called the Age of Chivalry.
-See displays and demonstrations of traditional crafts - and exciting demonstrations of armed combat!!!
+It is our goal to bring forth living history to our communities; providing an atmosphere from which we can live and explore the period most romantically called the Age of Chivalry by recreating a society where individuals from all classes can live the simple life, excel at and achieve the status of Knight through competition and charitable deeds (points earned), and promote the best qualities of life—compassion,

 Traditional Weaving w/ Gail Woodcum